Introducing Aurio and AudioAlign

 AudioAlign: Audio Synchronization And Analysis Tool

 AudioAlign is a Windows application for the semi-automatic synchronization of media files, including drifted recordings.
 It can read lots of different media formats, synchronize them (semi-)automatically, and export them for further processing in other applications.
 The user interface provides a continuously zoomable and scrollable multi-track waveform timeline view, similar to many digital audio workstations.
 This timeline allows the user to place and synchronize tracks manually, but also to inspect and edit automatically generated synchronization points.
 Most of the functionality comes from the Aurio library, AudioAlign basically just wraps the GUI and multi-threading around Aurio.
-Uses cases of the software are mainly the synchronization of multiple overlapping recordings from one and the same event, e.g. generating long running videos from separate short clips, detecting and removing drift from several long running recordings, or generating multicamera cuts.
+Use-cases of the software are mainly the synchronization of multiple overlapping recordings from one and the same event, e.g. generating long-running videos from separate short clips, detecting and removing drift from several long-running recordings, or generating multi-camera cuts.
 It can also be “abused” for use cases like generating video mashups, synchronizing different cover interpretations or voice dubbing.
 An extended description is available in the GitHub repository and the Aurio paper linked above.